Actor Danny Masterson faces trial on 3 rape charges | ExBulletin

 Actor Danny Masterson faces trial on 3 rape charges

-ANGELS A judge said on Friday that actor Danny Masterson from the ’70s show was to be tried on three counts of rape.
+On Friday, a judge said “That ’70s Show” actor Danny Masterson was to be tried on three counts of rape.

 Los Angeles County Superior Court Judge Charlaine F. Olmedo rendered the decision on day four of a preliminary hearing in which the prosecution presented its evidence.